nickfargo/state/README.md

 #### The short way <a name="concepts--expressions--the-short-way" href"#concepts--expressions--the-short-way">&#x1f517;</a>

-We can also provide more concise input and still produce the same `StateExpression`:
+While the explicitly categorized format is unambiguous, it is also rather verbose.
+To the latter point, `state()` also allows expression input to be formatted more concisely, either in part or in whole, and interprets this to produce a `StateExpression` identical to that of the example above:

 ```javascript
 var shorthandExpression = state({